aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Redux DevTools

-The computers on campus should already have the redux devtools installed.
+The computers on campus should already have the Redux DevTools installed.
 If you'd like them on your own computer you can install the Firefox add-on [here](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/) and the Chrome extension from [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).

 ## Exercise